Book Now

 Among the many primate species in Murchison Falls National Park are the intelligent olive baboons, a common sight in the park.
 Olive baboons are large primates named after the olive-green color of their fur.

-Male olive baboons weigh between 20 to 30 kg, while females are smaller, weighing around 10 to 15 kg.
+Male olive baboons weigh between 20 and 30 kg, while females are smaller, weighing around 10 to 15 kg.
 They have a long dog-like muzzle, sharp canine teeth, and a hairless padded rump which they use for sitting.

 In the wild, olive baboons can live up to 20 to 30 years.
-They mostly live in Savannah woodlands, riverine forests along the Nile, and rocky outcrops where they can hide from predators.
+They mostly live in savannah woodlands, riverine forests along the Nile, and rocky outcrops where they can hide from predators.

 The best places to spot olive baboons in the park are Paraa, the Delta region, Kaniyo Pabidi Forest, and Budongo Forest.